 Substructure Contract No. 1 involved the encasement of Piers 6, 8, and 10 with reinforced concrete anchored to the existing stone and supported on tremie seal supplemental footings atop steel bearing piles, the cutting of recesses in Piers 2 through 5 for the bearings of the new deck truss spans, and the construction of three new reinforced concrete piers at the midpoints of each of the through spans between Piers 2 and 5 for the new deck trusses.
 40 Bids for Substructure Contract No. 1 were received on May 4, 1949, and on May 21, the contract was awarded to the Kansas City Bridge Company and the Massman Construction Company who had bid jointly.
-The contractor began shipping in equipment in early June and construction began on July 19.
+The contractor began shipping in equipment in early June, using ltl shipping for small pieces of equipment, and construction began on July 19.
 The contract required that the work be completed for the superstructure construction within one year and that all work on the pier be finished 150 days after that.

 The first concrete pour for Substructure Contract No. 1 was made at Pier C on November 2, which involved batching three mixer trucks at a ready-mix plant near the north end of the bridge, hauling the trucks to the top of the levee where the contents would be dumped into a hopper and transported via one-cubic-yard buckets on a pontoon across the river via a tugboat.
 40 The concrete would then be transferred via a pumpcrete machine by crane.
 The process was tedious and slow, and only 10.5 cubic yards of concrete were poured per hour.